elesiuta/backupy/README.md

   - trash_dir
     - can be any subdirectory, default = ".backupy/Trash"
   - cleanup_empty_dirs
     - delete directories when they become empty, default = True
+  - nocolour
+    - disable colour when printing to stdout, default = False
   - root_alias_log
     - replace source and dest paths with "\<source\>" and "\<dest\>" in logs, default = True
   - stdout_status_bar